 Pediatricians Stand By Meds For ADHD, But Some Say Therapy Should Come First

-When children are diagnosed with Attention Deficit Hyperactivity Disorder, stimulant medications like Ritalin or Adderall are usually the first line of treatment.
+When children are diagnosed with attention deficit hyperactivity disorder, stimulant medications like Ritalin or Adderall are usually the first line of treatment.

 The American Academy of Pediatrics issued new guidelines on Monday that uphold the central role of medication, accompanied by behavioral therapy, in ADHD treatment.